-The Compensation Committee determines the price per Common Share and the number of Common Shares which may be allotted to each director, officer, employee and consultant and all other terms and conditions of the options, subject to the rules of TSXV.
-If the holder ceases to be a director, officer, employee or consultant of the Company, such holder's options will expire if not exercised within a reasonable period of time from the date of termination of employment or cessation of position with the Company, unless if by reason of death, in which case such holder's options will expire if not exercised within twelve months from the date of death.
+The compensation committee of the Company ("Compensation Committee") determines the price per Common Share and the number of Common Shares which may be allotted to each director, officer, employee and consultant and all other terms and conditions of the Options, subject to the rules of the TSXV.
+If the holder ceases to be a director, officer, employee or consultant of the Company, such holder's Options will expire if not exercised within a reasonable period of time from the date of termination of employment or cessation of position with the Company, unless if by reason of death, in which case such holder's Options will expire if not exercised within twelve months from the date of death.

-The price per Common Share set by the Compensation Committee shall not be less than the last closing price of the Common Shares on TSXV prior to the date on which such option is awarded, less the applicable discount permitted (if any) by TSXV.
-If, prior to the exercise of an option, the holder ceases to be a director, officer, employee or consultant of the Company, or its subsidiaries, the option of the holder shall be limited to the number of Common Shares purchasable by him/her immediately prior to the time of his/her cessation of office or employment and he/she will have no right to purchase any other shares under the option.
+The price per Common Share set by the Compensation Committee shall not be less than the last closing price of the Common Shares on the TSXV prior to the date on which such Option is awarded, less the applicable discount permitted (if any) by TSXV.
+If, prior to the exercise of an option, the holder ceases to be a director, officer, employee or consultant of the Company, or its subsidiaries, the Option of the holder shall be limited to the number of Common Shares purchasable by him/her immediately prior to the time of his/her cessation of office or employment and he/she will have no right to purchase any other shares under the Option.